 - In-state tuition rates for service members and spouses last only while the service member is stationed in the state.

-- For dependents, in-state tuition rates continue as long as they stay continuously enrolled, even if the service member relocates to another state.
+- For dependents, in-state tuition rates continue if they stay continuously enrolled, even if the service member relocates to another state.

 Take advantage of the Higher Education Opportunity Act to ensure in-state tuition rates.
 You can also speak with a SECO career coach by calling Military OneSource at 800-342-9647 to discuss your education or career path.
 For additional guidance, use the Live Chat feature on the MySECO website.